magnos-code/magnos/docs/source/index.rst

 Bandstructures in under 10 lines of code
 ----------------------------------------

 It is straigthforwaed to take exchange coupling data from the literature and reproduce the corresponding magnon bandstructure.
-Using
-Within Magnos, the simple script below can be used to obtain the bandstructure of BCC iron.
+Using Magnos, the simple script below can be used to obtain the bandstructure of BCC iron.

 .. code-block::